 At first glance, the landscape around the Biserujka cave is mostly deserted, rocky, and uninteresting.
 Still, it is characterized by some features that make it worth getting to know in more detail.
 Therefore, the Biserujka cave and the Slivanjska bay are connected by an educational hiking trail where every visitor can learn about more exciting elements of the landscape with the help of five educational boards.
 The tour of the track takes about 30 minutes of easy walking.
 Biserujka Cave is located 300 m north-northwest of the village of Rudine in the municipality of Omišalj on the island of Krk.
 The cave is adjusted for tourists and is characterized by a wealth of cave decorations – calcareous sinters, stalagmites, and stalactites.
 With cave illumination being considerably increased, so too the interest for the existing treasure of the subterranean gallery.
 With its length of around 110 m and the dimension of its underground space, the interior part truly enchants with its beauty and curiosity of sediment shapes.
 According to the speleological classification is a simple cave with a cave entrance and a slightly sloping cave channel.
 It consists of several underground spaces: Entrance, Balcony, Window, Great Hall, North Channel, Hall with Bridges, and Cypress Hall.
 The cave temperature throughout the year is between 10 and 13 oC, and the occasional filtration, leaking from the roofs, and floor wetting only happens during the rainy period.
 Along the readjusted and safe pathways, the passage through the cave is now available to everyone – from children to adults.

+The island of Košljun is located in the Punat Bay along the island of Krk.
+It is 750 m away from a little town Punat.
+It can be reached by rented boats on the waterfront in Punat, which run all day on this route.
+Košljun is one of the most essential natural - geographical and cultural-historical units in the northern Adriatic.
+Since the 15th century, the Franciscans friars are cohabitating this island.
+These very valuable friars have managed to create a nature reserve (about 400 rare plants) from the island and in the middle is the monastery.
+The first thing you will see is a statue of St. Francis of Assisi with a domesticated wolf, which symbolically depicts how wildlife becomes a man's friend - this is precisely what happened to nature on the island of Košljun.
+The forest of evergreen oak trees creates a shelter and protects the monastery and saves the fertile land, which would otherwise be blown away by the wind or submerged by the rain.
+Therefore, the island would be neglected and lifeless, like most other islands in the Adriatic Sea.
+Because the whole island was arranged as a museum, it is necessary to pay a ticket (20 kunas), of which the local monks live today.
+Various events, concerts, and exhibitions are prepared on the island for the same purpose.
 But, to talk about Košljun and not to mention the small village Punat, is unimaginable.
 Punat is one of the largest nautical centers in Croatia, and it is also the island's olive-growing center.
 Punat and Košljun have being connected for centuries; the lives of the Franciscan friars and the people from Punat are mutually intertwined.
 Punat was once a renowned shipyard for wooden boats and headquarters to a powerful steamship company, now a popular tourist destination, thanks to the appreciation of the excursion/tourist values of the islet of Košljun and one of the largest and best-equipped tourist marinas on the east coast of the Adriatic.
 Thanks to the marina's year-round operation and events such as the Croatia Cup regatta and Olive Days, Punat receives foreign visitors even after the end of the season.

 Good to know: